davidmreed/davidmreed.github.io/_drafts/static-analysis-pmd-salesforce-development-lifecycle.md

 title: Integrating Static Analysis with PMD in the Salesforce Development Lifecycle
 ---

+This is the second in a series looking at setting up a Salesforce project with a full suite of modern software engineering tools and services.
+(See the first for more on [setting up CI in Salesforce](http://www.ktema.org/2018/02/02/salesforce-dx-circleci/))

 Static analysis is a powerful complement to unit tests, helping to identify bugs early in the development lifecycle and root out dangerous code practices - even before the source is compiled.
 [PMD](http://pmd.github.io/) is a multi-language static analysis tool that includes support for [Apex](https://pmd.github.io/pmd-6.0.1/pmd_rules_apex.html) and, to a limited extent, [Visualforce](https://pmd.github.io/pmd-6.0.1/pmd_rules_vf.html).

 Static analysis can be added to the development lifecycle at multiple levels.
 PMD can be run within the IDE as code is being written to identify flaws before they're even compiled or pushed to the server.
 It can also run across an entire codebase as part of a continuous integration solution, to head off problems merging in, enforce code style and good practices, identify locations of technical debt, and surface subtle bugs that may not be flagged by unit tests.